-An ADB-supported project in Indonesia is helping people get the skills needed to find good jobs is critical to development.
+An ADB-supported project in Indonesia is helping people get the skills needed to find well-paying jobs.

 When Dinda graduated from junior high school 3 years ago, she asked to enroll in an aviation vocational school.
 Her parents initially rejected the idea, preferring to send her to a regular high school, just like any other girl her age.

 But Dinda did not want to go to a general high school, because she knew that it would be difficult for her parents to send her to a university to study aviation engineering.
 An expensive education was beyond their reach.